immerjs/immer/readme.md

 1. Since Immer uses proxies, reading huge amounts of data from state comes with an overhead (especially in the ES5 implementation).
 If this ever becomes an issue (measure before you optimize!), do the current state analysis before entering the producer function or read from the `currentState` rather than the `draftState`.
 Also realize that immer is opt-in everywhere, so it is perfectly fine to manually write super performance critical reducers, and use immer for all the normal ones.
 Also note that `original` can be used to get the original state of an object, which is cheaper to read.
 1. Some debuggers (at least Node 6 is known) have trouble debugging when Proxies are in play.
 Node 8 is known to work correctly.
 1. Always try to pull `produce` 'up', for example `for (let x of y) produce(base, d => d.push(x))` is exponentially slower than `produce(base, d => { for (let x of y) d.push(x)})`
+1. It is possible to return values from producers, except, it is not possible to return `undefined` that way, as it is indistiguishable from updating the draft!
 1. Immer does not support built in data-structures like `Map` and `Set`.
 However, it is fine to just immutably "update"  them yourself but still leverage immer wherever possible:

 ```javascript